In an auto accident? Here is what you need to do.

-- Fight Any Ticket or Criminal Charge – If you are ticketed or charged with any type of criminal offense (felony, misdemeanor, ordinance violation or even a traffic misdemeanor), do not plead guilty or responsible without working with an experienced, Michigan criminal defense attorney.
+- Fight Any Ticket or Criminal Charge – If you are ticketed or charged with any type of criminal offense (felony, misdemeanor, ordinance violation, or even a traffic misdemeanor), do not plead guilty or responsible without working with an experienced, Michigan criminal defense attorney.
 Even though you may feel you are guilty or responsible for a charge, an experienced attorney will likely be able to get the prosecutor to reduce or dismiss a charge or find another way to mitigate your damages.
-There is not rational reason to agree to have a charge or conviction place on your record if there is a legitimate way to avoid it by working with a passionate, zealous and tenacious criminal attorney or traffic lawyer.
+There is no rational reason to agree to have a charge or conviction place on your record if there is a legitimate way to avoid it by working with a passionate, zealous, and tenacious criminal attorney or traffic lawyer.

 If you need assistance with a criminal charge or traffic ticket. or if you are injured in an accident, and you would like a free consultation with an experienced attorney in Michigan, do not hesitate to contact LEWIS & DICKSTEIN, P.L.L.C.
 We will find a way to help you.

-Beware that police, judges and prosecutors in Oakland County, Wayne County, Macomb County, Livingston County and Washtenaw County are particularly tough on these cases.
+Beware that police, judges, and prosecutors in Oakland County, Wayne County, Macomb County, Livingston County, and Washtenaw County are particularly tough on these cases.
 When other lawyers may be afraid to stand up and fight for you, we are not afraid to win!